 — Man United News (@ManUtdMEN) April 9, 2019

 11. Marcos Rojo

 Rojo was signed from Sporting Lisbon on the back of some impressive performances for Argentina in the 2014 World Cup.

-But his reckless defending saw him become an increasingly peripheral figure at Old Trafford and the centre-back is currently on loan at Estudiantes.
+But his reckless defending saw him become an increasingly peripheral figure at Old Trafford and spent the second half of last season on loan at Estudiantes.

 10. Eric Bailly

 Bailly would be a lot higher on this list if it wasn’t for his injury problems.

 The Ivorian had a promising debut season at United in 2016-17 but has only made 47 appearances in all competitions over the last three years.